Home

 Related Topics:

-Discovering French Châteaux: Castles of France Virtual Field Trip Video Project
+Discovering Spain: Spanish Provinces Virtual Field Trip Travel Video Project

 By Churros and Croissants

-The Loire Valley is famous for beautiful castles like Chambord and Chenonceau, but France is loaded with hundreds of other gorgeous historic castles!
-With this project, your students will research one of 25 famous French châteaux, create captivating travel videos, present their videos to the class, and vote to select the top 3 castles.
-This unique student-led virtual field trip combines research, creativity, presentation skills, and cultural understanding, offering an interactive and fun learning experience.
-It can be tied into units on French culture, history, geography, and architecture.
-Not only will you have busy students for a week while they develop individualized projects, but the grading is made easy too!
+Explore all corners of Spain with your students!
+They will research one of the 17 provinces of Spain, create captivating travel videos, present their videos to the class, and vote to select the top 3 tourist destinations.
+This unique project combines research, creativity, presentation skills, and cultural understanding, offering an interactive and fun learning experience for your students.
+And for you?
+You will have busy students for a week, individualized projects, and easy grading!

 Key Features of the Project:

-Project Includes detailed notes to teacher with implementation schedule, list of 25 châteaux, project instruction sheet for students, storyboard templates, guided presentation notes with voting sheets for presentations and grading rubric.
+Project Includes detailed notes to teacher with implementation schedule, list of provinces, project instruction sheet for students, storyboard templates, guided presentation notes with voting sheets for presentations and grading rubric.

 By Lindsay